MarekGabriel/FreeCodeCamp_sea-level-predictor/README.md

 ## Project Structure

 * sea_level_predictor.py — main function: `draw_plot()` implementation
 * main.py — An entrypoint file to be used in development.
-It imports main functions implemented and runs unit tests automatically.
+It imports main function implemented and runs unit tests automatically.
 * test_module.py — unit tests provided by freeCodeCamp

 ## License